Credit Island

 Credit Island is an island in the Mississippi River on the south west side of Davenport, Iowa within the Quad Cities area.
-Its name was derived by the use of the island as an early Indian trading post.
-Credit could be obtained on the promise of hides and skins to be delivered at a later time - hence Credit Island.
-It was listed on the Davenport Register of Historic Properties February 3, 1999.
+Its name was derived by the use of the island as a trading post for the North American fur trade.
+Credit could be obtained on the promise of hides and skins to be delivered at a later time, hence the name.
+It was listed on the Davenport Register of Historic Properties on February 3, 1999.

 War of 1812

 On September 4–5, 1814 the Battle of Credit Island, one of the westernmost battles of the War of 1812 was fought here between Sauk Indians with British support and a regiment under the command of Major Zachary Taylor.